-Studies, analysis and R&D activities for detailed specifications regarding SPD smart driven transmission based on the D2.1.1, D2.2.1, and D2.3.1 requirements and specifications are performed.

-- Cognitive Radio and SDR are considered as candidate technologies. - Security technologies like IPsec for the network layer and possible modification (light version) for small sensor nodes are considered and compared with other possible SoC solutions.
+- Studies, analysis and R&D activities for detailed specifications regarding SPD smart driven transmission based on the D2.1.1, D2.2.1, and D2.3.1 requirements and specifications are performed. - Results: - Cognitive Radio and SDR are considered as candidate technologies. - Security technologies like IPsec for the network layer and possible modification (light version) for small sensor nodes are considered and compared with other possible SoC solutions. - A final study on smart driven SPD transmission with emphasis on SPD modules.